capedigital/midjourney-web-generator/prompt-bridge-extension/README.md

 1. Open the Railway web app
 2. Look for "🟢 Extension Ready" indicator
 3. Generate/import prompts
-4. Click "Send to Midjourney" buttons
+4. Click "Send to Midjourney" or "Send to Ideogram" buttons
 5. Extension will automatically:
-   - Find/open Midjourney tab
+   - Find/open the appropriate tab (Midjourney or Ideogram)
    - Fill in the prompt
    - Submit it